AvailableUsernameA/AvailableUsernameA/README.md

 **Here are some JavaScript + JSON projects**
 About the 'Stress and Exam Scores', the index is https://szhcoco.github.io/the_impact_of_stress
-the following is my contributions:
+The following are my contributions:

 <img src="https://github.com/AvailableUsernameA/AvailableUsernameA/blob/main/the_impact_of_stress.PNG" width="400"/>